-also have an individual support plan, which will SMART (Specific, Measurable, Achievable, Based) targets to focus on desired outcomes for the term.
+Some children may also have an individual support plan, which will establish three SMART (Specific, Measurable, Achievable, Relevant and Time-Based) targets to focus on desired outcomes for the term.
 The ISP is updated half-termly in a meeting with the parents, class teacher and child if appropriate.
 At the meeting, the child's progress towards their targets is discussed and necessary support identified.
 In addition, parents are invited to share their views on the school's provision via an annual questionnaire and some face to face meetings where invited.